wealthbot-io/wealthbot/README.md

 ## Wealth Management, Set Free

-Wealthbot.io is an open source technology platform which eliminates the cost barriers associated with serving the mass affluent by offering
+Wealthbot.io is an open source wealth management platform which eliminates the cost barriers for Investment Advisors (RIAs) associated with serving the mass affluent.

 **Use Cases**